Health Science Campus Graduate Student Handbook 2007-2008

 The application procedure for admission to the College of Graduate Studies Health Science programs are listed below.
 In addition, please refer to the specific program information for additional admission requirements.

 - An Application Form completed electronically.
 This application will be considered valid for 1 year.

 - An Official Transcript of courses from each institution of higher education attended by the applicant, one of which confirms that a baccalaureate or professional doctoral degree has been awarded to the applicant from an accredited college or university.

 - An Application Fee of $45 (non-refundable).
 This fee is good for one calendar year.
 Students wishing to be considered for admission for a subsequent year must submit a new application form and application fee.

-institution granting the baccalaureate.
-An applicant whose GPA is below 3.0 may be considered for conditional admission.
+granting the baccalaureate.
+An applicant whose GPA is below 3.0 may be considered

 Anapplicant also may be considered for admission with regular student status if the applicant has completed at least 15 quarter credits or 10 semester credits of applicable course work at the graduate level, and has a GPA of 3.0 in these courses.

 - Depending on the program, two or three Letters of Recommendation addressed to the College of Graduate Studies Health Science Campus admissions office, each from a person with authority regarding 1) the quality of the applicant's work, and 2) an assessment of the applicant's qualifications to complete graduate training and to perform in a professional scholarly career.
 Refer to your program’s admission criteria for the required number of letters of recommendation.

 - Test of English as a Foreign Language (TOEFL) is required from international students applying for graduate study whose first language is not English.